blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

           ...
         },
         "links": {
-          "address": 113, // referring to the UK Address entity ID "tenant": 114 // referring to the Organization entity ID }
+          "http://.../address": 113, // referring to the UK Address entity ID "http://.../tenant": 114 // referring to the Organization entity ID
+        }
       }
     ]